in

 Effects of Insulin on energy production and distribution

-Insulin can assist with the uptake of glucose into different parts and organs of the body including the central nervous system and cardiovascular systems.
+Insulin can assist with the uptake of glucose into different parts and organs of the body, including the central nervous system and cardiovascular system.

 Liver storage